Understanding Fashion and Apparel Supply Chain Operations

 Combining traditional and agile methods, this model adapts to different market segments.
 It uses predictive models for certain products while relying on JIT for others.

 This model is about producing only when the orders are placed.
-It significantly reduces inventory waste and supports sustainable practices.
+It significantly reduces inventory waste and supports sustainable practices, with platforms like Printify enabling businesses to seamlessly fulfill products on demand without holding stock.

 10. Direct-to-Consumer (D2C) Supply Chain